Monster Study: Criticism from stutterers

 Although the study has developed fame, few commentators are people who stutter themselves.
 Wendell Johnson, who performed the study, had a stutter and is still highly acclaimed in stuttering research.

 The podcast All In The Mind had on guest Jonty Claypool, a person who stutters, who criticized the study as horrifying.
+Jonty Claypole, who has a stutter and works as a writer and documentary producer, discovered the Monster Study while conducting research for his book “Words Fail Us.”
+Claypole argues that Johnson helped shape the modern understanding of speech disorders.
+In the podcast, it is also discussed that although the research is not used today, it contributed to rewriting fundamental principles regarding how psychologists work with abused children and what ethical boundaries they are willing to cross in the pursuit of knowledge.
+Claypole further discusses what Mary Tudor told the orphanage children, quoting her as saying, “You have a great deal of trouble with your speech.
+The type of interruption you have is very undesirable.
+In fact, you are beginning to stutter.
+You must try to stop immediately.
+Use your willpower; it is absolutely necessary that you do this.
+Do anything to keep from chattering.
+Do not ever speak unless you can do it right.”
+He explains that this could be one of the worst things to say to a child with low self‑esteem and criticizes Tudor for not recognizing the lasting impact her words could have.
+He describes her statements as “chilling.”

 The podcast Stutterology has two episodes on The Monster Study.
 Horak, the host, as well as McGuire, one of the guests, stutters.
 They critique the study harshly, but work to comprehend what was going on with fellow stutterer Wendell Johnson.
 Horak points to Johnson's recent conversion to General Semantics as the likely trigger.
 As an adult who feared speaking, Johnson telling himself he didn't really stutter impacted him positively.
 Johnson may have assumed this would work for children, not being aware of the difference between "stuttering" and "struggling with a stutter".

 Horak also points out that what was said to the orphan children is still practiced in speech therapy for stuttering today.
 The guests and Horak refer to The Lidcombe Program handbook, a popular preschooler stuttering treatment program, as doing exactly what Johnson and Tudor did.
 McGuire also shares the way her experience with speech therapy mirrored some of the feelings expressed by the non-stuttering orphans.

 Defense of Johnson

 Many were quick to defend Wendell Johnson, even in the official apology from the University of Iowa in 2001, which asked not to tarnish Johnson's positive legacy over the study.
 Most professional criticisms of the Monster Study are intentional in pointing out that Johnson and Tudor did not intend to cause harm, and write ups about him after 2001 include the study as a minor point.

-Nicholas Johnson, the son of the late Wendell Johnson, has vehemently defended his father.
-He and other speech pathologists have argued that Wendell Johnson did not intend to harm the orphan children and that none of the orphans were diagnosed as "stutterers" at the end of the experiment.

-The University of Iowa's speech clinic building is still named "Wendell Johnson Speech and Hearing".